RESGAD-TECH-UK/Databricks-Data-Engineer-Certification-Guide/Databricks Data Engineer Certification Associate/Lakehouse architecture & workspace.md

 * **Multiple query engines**: SQL, Spark, Python, etc.
 * **Versioning**: Each change to data is logged with snapshots.
 * **Error resilience**: Handles partial writes, retries, and corrupted file detection.
+*  **Scalable metadata handling**:It also includes table statistics to accelerate operations.
+*  **Full audit logging**: The transaction log serves as a comprehensive audit trail that captures every change occurring on the table.

 #### Delta Table Operations: